Podcast

 A weekly podcast series asking newsworthy experts and leaders the tricky questions about the politics of everything that matters to mankind in the 21st century.
 Host Amber Daines is a former journalist turned media trainer, speaker, and author who is also devoted to raising her young family.

-6. Takeaway: What is your final takeaway message for us on The Politics of Greenwashing?
+5. Takeaway: What is your final message on The Politics of Taxing Carbon?

 "*" indicates required fields